-There’s nothing quite like a zipline.
-This thrilling — but safe! — activity can makes for a great family outing, and some are closer than you might think.
-Whether you want to stay in the city, or zip with some gorgeous views, if your family’s got a need for speed, head to one of these spots.
+The weather is finally warming up and we know what you’re thinking: zipline!
+This thrilling — but safe! — activity can make for a great family outing, and you don’t even have to leave the city to do it!
+Whether you want to stay in the five boroughs, or zip with some gorgeous views, if your family’s got a need for speed, head to one of these spots.
 Read on to find your zip!

-For the Newest Zip in Town: Treetop Adventure and Nature Trek at the Bronx Zoo
+For the Zip at the Zoo: Treetop Adventure and Nature Trek at the Bronx Zoo

 Bronx Zoo Treetop Adventure and Nature Trek

 Nature Trek included with Zoo Total Experience Ticket: $36.95/adult; $26.96/kids 3 -12; $31.95/senior; free/kids 2 and under

 2300 Southern Blvd.

 To Tag Team with a Friend: Camelback Resort

 Just 90 minutes away from New York City in the Pocono Mountains, Camelback Mountain Adventures is home to the longest twin Zip-Flyers in North America, as well as 1000-foot dual zip lines, a TreeTops adventure course, and Pennsylvania's only Mountain Coaster.
 Kids younger than six will love the 13 slides and seven pools at Camelback's Aquatopia Indoor Waterpark and tired parents will love Serenity Spa.